symbol/symbol-docs/source/guides/account/modifying-a-multisig-account.rst

         :start-after:  /* start block 03 */
         :end-before: /* end block 03 */

-4. Before sending an AggregateBondedTransaction, Alice needs to :ref:`lock <hash-lock-transaction>` at least ``10`` cat.currency.
-This transaction is required to prevent network spamming and ensure that transactions are cosigned.
+4. Before sending an **AggregateBondedTransaction**, Alice needs to **lock at least 10 cat.currency**.
+This transaction is required to prevent spamming the network.
 After the HashLockTransaction has been confirmed, announce the AggregateTransaction.

 .. example-code::